Public Transport & Total Mobility in the Bay of Plenty under COVID-19 Alert Level 1

 - You should not travel on public transport if you are feeling unwell.

 - Physical distancing on public transport in the Bay of Plenty is not required at alert level 1.

-- Face coverings are not mandatory under alert level 1, but still recommended.
+- Face coverings are still mandatory under alert level 1.

 - Urban buses will display QR codes for Contact tracing.